ariga/atlas/doc/md/cli/reference.md

 ### atlas schema inspect

-Inspect a database's and print its schema in Atlas DDL syntax.
+Inspect a database and print its schema in Atlas DDL syntax.

 #### Usage
 ```